coveooss/connectivity-library/Google Sheets/README.md

-Indexing is done with the Generic REST API connector
+# Indexing Google Sheets using the Generic REST API Connector

 To connect you must: